ncatlab/nlab-content/pages/4/5/6/0/654/content.md

 As the above list shows, there are 2-vector spaces of very different kind.
 There is not <em>the</em> notion of 2-vector space which is the universal right answer.
 Different notions of vector spaces are applicable and useful in different situations.
 This can be regarded as nothing but a more pronounced incarnation of the fact that already ordinary vector space appear in different flavors which are useful in different situations (real vector spaces, complex vector spaces, etc.)

 For instance $Disc(k)$-module categories are crucial for higher [[Lie theory]] but 2-bundles with fibers $Disc(k)$-module categories are comparatively boring as far as general 2-bundles go, as they are essentially complexes of ordinary vector bundles.
+See

+* Nils.
+A. Baas, Marcel B&ouml;kstedt, Tore August Kro, _Two-Categorical Bundles and Their Classifying Spaces_ ([arXiv](http://arxiv.org/abs/math/0612549))

 #2-Hilbert spaces#